Sun Yang: 2012: Breakthrough at the Olympics

 For the 2012 Summer Olympics, Sun was considered a favourite in the 400 metre and 1500 metre freestyle, as well as a contender in the 200 metre freestyle.
 In his first event, the 400 metre freestyle, he won the gold medal with a time of 3:40.14, breaking the Olympic record previously held by Ian Thorpe and becoming the first Chinese male swimmer to win a gold medal at the Olympics.
 His time was also the third fastest in history, 0.07 seconds away from the world record, and setting a new Asian record.
 After a day of recuperating, Sun competed in the 200 metre freestyle.
 He won a silver medal in the final, tying with Park Tae-hwan with a time of 1:44.93, a new national record.
 The following day, Sun swam the anchor leg in the 4 × 200 metre freestyle relay to help the Chinese team win bronze, China's first Olympic medal in a men's relay event.

 After the relay, Sun did not return to the pool until the last day of competition to compete in his strongest event, the 1500 metre freestyle.
 He had qualified for the final with the fastest time.
 At the initial line-up on the starting blocks, a step-down command was issued because of noise from the crowd, but instead of stepping back, Sun reacted by diving in.
-The officials ruled the early dive was the result of crowd noise and did not constitute a false start, and Sun was allowed to continue in the competition.
+The officials ruled the early dive was the result of noise from the crowd and did not constitute a false start, and Sun was allowed to continue in the competition.
 He went on to win the race with a time of 14:31.02, breaking his own world record by over three seconds.
 He finished over eight seconds ahead of second-place finisher, Canadian Ryan Cochrane.
 With two gold medals and a team bronze medal, Sun became the most decorated Chinese male swimmer in Olympic history, and the first swimmer to win the 400/1500 double since Vladimir Salnikov at the 1980 Moscow Olympics.
 Sun completed the last 50 metres of the race in 25.68 seconds, nearly two seconds faster than Cochrane.